 We have unfortunately designed our socioeconomic structures and rules as if the Earth was an open system, as if her ability to provide us with combustible fuels and her ability to absorb our waste was infinite.

-We have also designed our economic system to starve its most important and productive contributors, to reinforce racist power and class structures.
+We have also designed our economic system to starve its most important and productive contributors—human labor and ingenuity—to reinforce tribal power and class structures.
 The result is a system in decline and at risk of collapse.

 If we look at our social contract as a system, study its inputs and outputs, watch at a granular level at how social wealth flows through the economy like energy flows through a life form, watch whose hands hold power over its emergence, the properties of its flow.
 We can compare these flows to the natural flows of energy within thriving ecosystems.

-One of the first things we will notice is that new energy wealth (i.e. rain and sunshine) are distributed evenly (democratically) across landscapes.
+One of the first things we will notice at the bioregional scale is that new wealths of energy (i.e. rain and sunshine) are distributed evenly (democratically) across landscapes and time.
 Energy wealth is not monopolized or concentrated in its first instance by an elite species before being redistributed to all others.
-This democratic influx of new wealth into the landscape first glances equally upon each tiny leaf in the canopy where photosynthesis produces the complex carbohydrates (chemical energy) that flow through a system of regeneration through hundreds of levels of reuse, where one species’ waste streams becomes other species’ feedstocks, where the actions taken by each species are in harmony with those of the others, where healthy boundaries to exponential growth are reinforced by natural feedback loops.
+This democratic influx of new wealth from the sky into the landscape first glances equally upon each tiny leaf in the canopy where photosynthesis produces the complex carbohydrates (chemical energy) that flow through a system of regeneration through hundreds of levels of reuse, where one species’ waste streams becomes other species’ feedstocks, where the actions taken by each species are in harmony with those of the others, where healthy boundaries to exponential growth are reinforced by natural feedback loops.
 There are many parallels between the flows of energy in nature and the circular flow of income and wealth in economies.
 The difference is that ours is not an evolved system with healthy feedback loops.
 Rather it is a contrived system with flow gates open and shut for political reasons to benefit particular groups as a reflection of entrenched social power structures.
-This artificial constrictions of the flow of income and wealth are what are what have placed our global economy with an unsustainable trajectory.
+This artificial constrictions of the flow of income and wealth are what are what have placed our global economy on an unsustainable trajectory.

 Perhaps by looking for lessons in nature we can pry open the incentive feedback loops of power and wealth and design a new socioeconomic system, a new social contract that establishes institutional equalizing forces to counter inequality and injustice.

-[I’d like to expand this section with an information graphic that is a true Sankey diagram of wealth flows and storage systems akin to that for quads of energy that can be found in the SYS-STEAM chapter.]
+[I’d like to expand this section with an information graphic that is a true Sankey diagram of wealth flows and storage systems akin to that for quads of energy that can be found in the chapter on the National Year of Regeneration.
+Anyone interested in collaborating on this?
+Please let me know.]

 What does success look like?